-WEstjustice welcomes the Protecting Vulnerable Workers Amendments - in particular the introduction of a reverse onus where records have not been kept and the expansion of accountability to responsible franchisors and parent companies.
-However, without more measures and protections in place, many of our cleaning clients will remain without recourse.
+WEstjustice welcomes the changes effected by the Fair Work Amendment (Protecting Vulnerable Workers) Act 2017 (Cth) (Vulnerable Workers Amendments) - in particular the introduction of a reverse onus where records have not been kept and the expansion of accountability to responsible franchisors and parent companies.
+However, without more measures and protections in place, many of our clients will remain without recourse.

 This section sets out the case and sample drafting for extending the liability of franchisor entities and holding companies to all third party entities that benefit from an employee's labour.
-It also discusses strengthening the existing laws by expanding the definition of responsible franchisor entity, clarifying liability of all third parties that benefit from an employee's labour and clarifying the reasonable steps defence to incentivise proactive compliance.
+These provisions would capture both on-demand companies who own and operate digital platforms (which is especially important until such entities are recognised as direct employers under the FW Act), as well as other companies who may benefit indirectly from on-demand labour.
+It also discusses strengthening the existing laws by expanding the definition of responsible franchisor entity, clarifying the liability of all third parties that benefit from an employee's labour and clarifying the reasonable steps defence to incentivise proactive compliance.